Chocolate Chip Pudding Cookies

 Chocolate Chip Pudding Cookies Recipe

-My husband actually gets a little upset with me whenever I bake these chocolate chip pudding cookies because he cannot help himself from eating a ton of them.
+My husband actually gets a little upset with me whenever I bake these chocolate chip pudding cookies because he cannot help himself from eating a ton of them!
 These chewy cookies are his weakness!

-Why You'll Love this Recipe
+Why You'll Love This Recipe

-- The secret ingredient, vanilla pudding mix, makes these cookies so soft and gooey.
+• The secret ingredient, vanilla pudding mix, makes these cookies so soft and gooey.

-- Clean-up after making this delicious chocolate chip cookie recipe is super quick.
-You only need one bowl and a baking sheet.
+• Cleanup after making this delicious chocolate chip cookie recipe is super quick.
+You need only one bowl and a baking sheet.

 If you've ever had the internal debate about whether you wanted soft, gooey cookies or ones with crisp edges, you no longer have to choose.
 These chocolate chip pudding cookies are both crispy and chewy!